Leased vs. Financed: Which Gets the $10K Deduction?

 Registration and title fees cost more when you own.
 Leased vehicles often include these in the payment structure or charge them separately upfront.

 Maintenance after warranty becomes your responsibility.
-Budget $500 to $1,500 annually for routine maintenance plus repairs once you're past the 3-year/36,000-mile mark.
+Budget $500 to $1,500 annually for routine maintenance plus repairs once you are past the 3-year/36,000-mile mark.

 Depreciation risk hits you if you sell early.
 Finance for five years but need to sell after three, and you might owe more than the vehicle is worth - especially if you financed 100% with no down payment.